Bonnie Prince Charlie (1948 film): Location shooting

 Filming took place on location in Scotland and at Shepperton Studios in London.
 Second unit filming began in August 1946 near Fort William.
 Doubles for the main cast were used as David Niven was unavailable until the spring.
 The budget was reported then as being £500,000.
 Doubles and extra were filmed raising the standard at Glenfinnan.
 Soldiers in the British Army were hired as extras, but complained they were not paid.

 In March 1947 it was announced Robert Stevenson would be directing.
 Niven did not arrive in London until July 1947.

 Korda's original choice to play Flora MacDonald was Deborah Kerr, but she had accepted a Hollywood contract and was unavailable for filming.
-Stage actor Margaret Leighton was cast instead.
+Stage actress Margaret Leighton was cast instead.
 C. Aubrey Smith was meant to be in a supporting role but filming took so long to start he ended up returning to Hollywood.

 Shooting

 Filming finally began in August 1947.
 By now the script was by Clemence Dane and was to be in two parts, The Story about the '45, and The Legend about Charlie fleeing from the British.

 Filming took over nine months.
-Stevenson resigned as director and was replaced by Anthony Kimmins.
+By October Stevenson had been replaced as director by Anthony Kimmins, the official reason being a contractual obligation owed by Stevenson.
+Kimmins was still on the film in December 1947.

 Kimmins also quit the film and was replaced by Korda himself.

-In November 1947 Ted Black walked off the film.
+In November 1947 Ted Black reportedly walked off the film.
+However he is credited as sole producer on the movie.

 Will Fyffe collapsed during filming and was taken hospital; his scenes had to be re-shot with Morland Graham playing his part at an estimated cost of $100,000.
 Fyffe later died.

 Niven later recalled the film without affection:

 Bonnie Prince Charlie was one of those huge, florid extravaganzas that reek of disaster from the start.
 There was never a completed screenplay, and never during the eight months we were shooting were the writers more than two days ahead of the actors.
 In confusion we suffered three changes of directors, with Korda himself desperately taking over, and at one point I cabled Goldwyn: "I have now worked every day for five months on this picture and nobody can tell me how story ends.
 Advise."
 He didn't.
 He didn't even bother to answer.
 I loved Alex Korda, a brilliant, generous creature, but with this film he was wallowing in confusion.
 I felt sorry for him, but sorrier for myself as the Bonnie Prince who would assuredly bear the blame for the impending debacle.

 However, Niven did meet his second wife during filming.

+Variety gave the budget as US$4 million.
+The exact figure was £760,000 which made it one of the most expensive British films of all time.